roeszler/kapthol/README.md

       - Nunito / Roboto
       - Oswald / Nunito

-  On evaluation of the look, feel, and summer time feel sought for the project, a combination of [Alegreya Sans](https://fonts.google.com/specimen/Alegreya+Sans) / [Nunito](https://fonts.google.com/specimen/Nunito) was chosen.
+  Evaluation based on contrast, easy of reading, and shapes that compliment the summer time feel, the combination of [Alegreya Sans](https://fonts.google.com/specimen/Alegreya+Sans) / [Nunito](https://fonts.google.com/specimen/Nunito) was chosen as the font combination most suitable.

 __Color Scheme__